 You can synchronize it again to download the latest version from the server.

 Right now, only one-way sync is supported.
 Files added, modified or deleted on the server are updated on the client device.
 But files added on the device are not updated on the server.

 For example, when I cut a movie with the Android Gallery app, it creates a new file with a ‘_1’ suffix in the ‘Cell phone pictures’ directory.
 This file is visible in the phone’s gallery, but not in Nextcloud.

 - Nextcloud forum discussion: To be clear…. no way to have 2way sync with android client.

 - I do all my video editing on my computer using Pitivi (Linux only).
-This way, I have more control over files created, and files are two-way synchronized with the Nextcloud desktop client.

 - Use another sync app like FolderSync, Synchronize Ultimate, or Autosync.
 I haven’t tested any of these yet.
 That guy says it’s not good for syncing large directories.